Hi there, welcome to my little corner of the web! I’ve been online since my days at The Walt Disney Company.

 When the kids turned 3, I left Disney and became a consultant … for Disney.
 That worked well until consulting dollars dried up after 9/11.
 It was at that point that I became permanently self-employed.
 Not the ideal way to do it for sure, but I had a few small business clients already from word of mouth.

 I wrote my first book “How to Promote Your Local Business on the Internet”.
 I also developed a couple of masters courses for SiteSell.com.
-From there my business evolved to product development, mostly how to product and tools, serving primarily offline marketers.
+From there it was product development, mostly how to product and tools, serving primarily offline marketers.

-When the triplets turned 5, we moved to Texas to be near my family.
-That’s when I stumbled into lead generation, and actually did quite well at affiliate marketing on a CPA (Cost Per Action) basis generating leads.
+In 2003 we moved to Houston to be near family.
+At this point I stumbled into lead generation, and actually did quite well at affiliate marketing on a CPA (Cost Per Action) basis generating leads.